ZeroX-DG/blog/source/_posts/Transmute-the-unsafe-magic.md

 let element: Element = node.cast::<Element>();
 ```

-So `unsafe` wasn’t that unsafe after all isn’t it? :)
+So `unsafe` isn’t that unsafe after all, is it? :)

 ## Other cool resources